kailash-manasarovar/statement/docs/timeline/2024/march.md

 - They both read it at the same time
 - The woman looks at me angrily
 - The choir repertoire includes a song about domestic violence
+- That night I become extremely anxious and scared
+- I text and tweet to everyone that I would never commit suicide

 ## Nowhere big blokes

-- I go to Nowhere to work
+- I go to Nowhere to work the following day, Thursday 14th
 - 5 big Russian or Ukrainian blokes come in and stand opposite me.
 They are pretending to talk about the computer.
 They are dressed like labourers.
 - I find it extremely threatening.
 - When I leave the offices, they are outside with a blond woman in the middle of them.

-## Talking to the translator

-- Perito in Alicante sounds like he's stoned

 ## Madrid

+- I book a hotel in Madrid and leave Denia.